racket/racket7/racket/src/cs/README.txt

          structures, immutable hash tables, structs, delimited
          continuations, engines, impersonators, etc.

- *.scm - a temporary compatibility layer to be `include`d into an
-         ".sls" library.

  ../*/compiled/*.rktl (generated) - A Racket library (e.g., to
          implement regexps) that has been fully macro expanded and flattened into a linklet from its source in "../*".
 A